3.3.1. Installation by Source Using Anaconda Environment for Unix-based Systems: Linux and Mac OSX

 source ~/.zshrc

-8. Activate conda environment
+7. Activate conda environment

 conda activate rmg_env

-10. Compile RMG-Py after activating the conda environment
+8. Compile RMG-Py after activating the conda environment

 make

-In general, these commands should be placed in the appropriate shell initialization file.
+In general, this commands should be placed in the appropriate shell initialization file.
 For Linux users using bash (the default on distributions mentioned here), these should be placed in ~/.bashrc.
 For MacOS users using bash (default before MacOS Catalina), these should be placed in ~/.bash_profile, which you should create if it doesn’t exist.
 For MacOS users using zsh (default beginning in MacOS Catalina), these should be placed in ~/.zshrc.

 export PATH=YourFolder/RMG-Py/:$PATH